Kalia Law Firm

 When is it Effective?

-A will is a document that takes effect after the testator’s death, outlining how their assets will be distributed.
-In contrast, a trust can be set up to manage and distribute assets either during the settlor’s lifetime (inter vivos) or after their death (testamentary).
+A will is a legal document that goes into effect upon the testator’s death, designating how the testator’s property is to be distributed.
+A trust, however, can be funded and administered to deal with assets either while the settlor is still alive (inter vivos) or at their death (testamentary).

 How Are They Created?

-• Wills: In Ontario, a will must be a written document signed by the testator and include instructions for distributing assets after death.
+Wills: In Ontario, a will must be a written, signed document of the testator that provides instructions for distributing the estate after death.

-• Trusts: Trusts can be created in several ways—through a written document, an oral declaration, a legal operation, or within a will itself.
+Trusts: A Trust may be formed in a variety of ways—evidenced by a written document, an oral declaration, a commitment implied by law, or a provision within a will.

 Legal Document vs. Legal Entity

-A will is simply a set of instructions and does not hold or manage assets.
-Conversely, a trust is a legal entity that owns the property, manages it and pays taxes as required.
-Trustees are appointed to oversee the trust, manage its property, and act in the best interests of its beneficiaries, often requiring more discretion and fiduciary care than an executor of a will.
+A will is nothing more than a list of instructions, and it does not hold or control assets.
+In contrast, a trust is a different kind of legal entity that owns the property, manages it, and is responsible for paying taxes as necessary.
+Trustees serve as an overseer of the trust, responsible for caring for and managing a trust’s assets and operating in the best interest of the recipient(s) of the trust, which often comes with more judgment, discretion, and fiduciary responsibility as a will executor.

 Key Legal Requirements